 “Okay, Sue, how did you turn turkey breast into meat butter?”

-She sent me a recipe for marinade with lots of ingredients, but all of them were in my pantry.
+She sent me a recipe for a marinade with lots of ingredients, but all of them were in my pantry.
 The tenderloins are best if you can marinate them for a few hours or overnight.
 Sue recommends using a digital meat thermometer to eliminate guesswork and avoid overcooking.
-(Eventually, I’m going to buy myself one of those gadgets.)

 Don’t be too daunted by the list of ingredients: use what you have on hand and just substitute something similar if you are missing an ingredient or two.
 I have made a couple of tweaks to Sue’s recipe, and you can feel free to do the same and make it your own.
 Marinades are awfully forgiving.
 As long as you have something salty (salt, soy) something a little sweet (teriyaki, sweet chili sauce, brown sugar, honey, maple syrup), something garlicky (fresh or powdered) and acidic (wine, vinegar, citrus juice) in the mix, it is probably going to be yummy!

-Most of us are ready to get our health and our waistlines back in shape after the holidays, and this is a great recipe (under 170 calories in 3 oz serving)to put in your New Year file!
+Most of us are ready to get our health and our waistlines back in shape after the holidays, and this is a great recipe (under 170 calories in 3 oz serving) to put in your New Year file!
 I served these tenderloins pictured using the second grilling method in the recipe below.
-I roasted chunks of zuchhini, yellow squash, mushrooms and garlic with a little olive oil, salt, and balsamic vinegar for a side dish.
+I roasted chunks of zucchini, yellow squash, mushrooms and garlic with a little olive oil, salt, and balsamic vinegar for a side dish.
 Lip-smacking good meal!

 • 1/4 cup olive oil